bretfriedrich/bretfriedrich/README.md

 Security Architect.
 I build security programs that reduce actual risk - not just audit checkboxes.

-Currently at **Colorado College** running the security architecture and operations program.
+Currently working in higher ed running the security architecture and operations program.
+Prior Big 4 and Fortune 200.
-Building **In Stealth** - an independent consultancy for SMBs and higher ed.
+Building something new - an independent consultancy for SMBs and higher ed.
 Launching full-time in 2027.

 ---